 Skip to main content

-POST /products/search lets you search and browse products within a single catalog your organization has been granted access to.
+POST /products/search lets Developers search and browse products across all active crawled catalogs.
+To restrict search to one catalog, include catalog in the request body.
 You can combine a free-text query (q) with structured facet filters, price range bounds, and a pagination cursor.
 The response returns a page of MerchantProductListItem objects and an opaque nextCursor for advancing through results.
+If you already have a source product and want similar products, use POST /products/more-like-this.

 Request